Highlights from the Ratings and Financial Report for Otis Worldwide Corporation (OTIS)

-Otis Worldwide Corporation (NYSE:OTIS) went up by 1.57% from its latest closing price compared to the recent 1-year high of $88.22.
-The company’s stock price has collected -0.20% of loss in the last five trading sessions.
+Otis Worldwide Corporation (NYSE:OTIS) went up by 0.90% from its latest closing price compared to the recent 1-year high of $88.22.
+The company’s stock price has collected 3.00% of gains in the last five trading sessions.
 The Wall Street Journal reported on 01/31/22 that Citrix, Spotify, Knightscope, Tesla: What to Watch in the Stock Market Today

 Is It Worth Investing in Otis Worldwide Corporation (NYSE :OTIS) Right Now?

-Otis Worldwide Corporation (NYSE:OTIS) scored a price-to-earnings ratio above its average ratio, recording 26.86 x from its present earnings ratio.
+Otis Worldwide Corporation (NYSE:OTIS) scored a price-to-earnings ratio above its average ratio, recording 27.24 x from its present earnings ratio.
+Opinions of the stock are interesting as 5 analysts out of 14 who provided ratings for Otis Worldwide Corporation declared the stock was a “buy,” while 1 rated the stock as “overweight,” 6 rated it as “hold,” and 1 as “sell.”

 We've set up an alert service to help smart investors take full advantage of the small cap stocks primed for big returns.